 Collective bargaining policy is at the heart of the BDA's work as the umbrella organisation of German employers' associations.
 The Collective Bargaining Policy team is the point of contact and service provider for the BDA's member associations and their members on all collective bargaining policy issues.
 In addition to a network for cross-sectoral exchange, we offer information, advice and services on the topics of collective agreements, pay and working time policy, further development of the collective agreement landscape, minimum wages, industry minimum wages, declarations of general applicability, the Posted Workers Act and home working.
 The BDA's Collective Bargaining Service supports its members with collective bargaining analyses, a collective bargaining database and our collective bargaining archive.

 Whether it's an interview or a statement, a political assessment or evaluation, a technical question or background information - the team in the communications department is your first point of contact.
 We also offer exciting formats for political and social discourse.
 We network the most relevant players from politics, business and science through a wide variety of angles and sectors - online and on-site, intensive and interactive.
 Top-class speakers speak plain language at our events.

 Walter Raymond Foundation /

-Institute for Social and
+Institute of Social and Economic Policy Training

 Scientific colloquia and events on issues of economic and social change, cooperation with scientific institutions in the field of economics, politics and culture.
 Organization and implementation of seminars for the further education and training of employees from employers' associations, business associations, chambers and companies.